 The consolidated financial statements were prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB").
-Effective from1 October 2018, the functional currency of UBS Group AG and UBS AG's Head Office in Switzerland changed from Swiss francs to US dollars and that of UBS AG's London Branch from British pounds to US dollars, in compliance with the requirements of International Accounting Standard (IAS) 21, The Effects of Changes in Foreign Exchange Rates.
+Effective from 1 October 2018, the functional currency of UBS Group AG and UBS AG's Head Office in Switzerland changed from Swiss francs to US dollars and that of UBS AG's London Branch from British pounds to US dollars, in compliance with the requirements of International Accounting Standard (IAS) 21, The Effects of Changes in Foreign Exchange Rates.
 The presentation currency of UBS AG's consolidated financial statements has changed from Swiss francs to US dollars to align with the functional currency changes of significant Group entities.
 Prior periods have been restated for this presentation currency change.
 Assets, liabilities and total equity were translated to US dollars at closing exchange rates prevailing on the respective balance sheet dates, and income and expenses were translated at the respective average rates prevailing for the relevant periods.
+In preparing the unaudited financial information included in the Fourth Quarter 2019 Report, the same accounting policies and methods of computation have been applied as described in the UBS AG consolidated financial statements within the Annual Report 2018, except for the changes described in "Note 1 Basis of accounting" in the "Consolidated financial statements" sections of UBS AG's first, second and third quarter 2019 reports.
+UBS AG has not finalized its annual report 2019 and its independent registered public accounting firm has not completed its audit of the consolidated financial statements for the period.
+Accordingly, the UBS AG financial information available in Fourth Quarter 2019 Report is subject to completion of year-end procedures, which may result in changes to that information.

 Information for the years ended 31 December 2018, 2017 and 2016 which is indicated as being unaudited in the table below was included in the Annual Report 2018, but has not been audited on the basis that the respective disclosures are not required under IFRS, and therefore are not part of the audited financial statements.

 The Annual Report 2018 (to the extent indicated in the section "L. General Information - 7.
-Documents incorporated by Reference" of this Base Prospectus) and the UBS AG Third Quarter 2019 Report are incorporated by reference herein.
+Documents incorporated by Reference" of this Base Prospectus) and the Fourth Quarter 2019 Report are incorporated by reference herein.